ibm-ecosystem-engineering/automation-aws-sno/README.md

 # Prerequisites

+## CLI Tools

 - The following cli tools must be installed and available in PATH
     - aws
     - jq
     - terraform

+## DNS Zone

+- A domain needs to be configured in Route53 for use by the cluster.
+Instructions [here](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html), or search for instructions for your domain hosting service.

+## Quota

+- The target region must have quota available for an additional VPC with 1 elastic IP and a NAT Gateway.

 # Instructions